umangsbhatt/umangsbhatt.github.io/travel/index.md

 ---

-Upon moving to the United Kingdom in Fall 2019, I decided that I wanted to *attempt* to visit every country in Europe before I finish my Ph.D.
-I will keep a running list of countries here (along with the date and city I first visit):
+Upon moving to the United Kingdom in Fall 2019, I decided that I wanted to *attempt* to visit every country in Europe during my Ph.D.
+I will keep a running list of countries here (along with the date and city I visit):

+1. San Marino: April 19, 2022.
+(San Marino with ED)
 1. Italy: March 28, 2022.
 (Pisa with ZV and AF)
 1. Scotland: June 13, 2021.
 (Edinburgh with AK)
 1. Denmark: March 5, 2020.
 (Copenhagen with HP)